 CAUTION: Operate this unit only with the fuel hopper lid closed.
 Failure to do so may result in emission of products of combustion from the hopper under certain conditions.
 Maintain hopper seal in good condition.
-Hopper lid switch will prevent the auger from running if lid is left open.
+The auger will be prevented from operating by a hopper lid switch.
+Close lid immediately after filling hopper with fuel.